qunitjs/qunit/docs/_posts/2016-04-21-introduce-multi-select-module-picker.md

 * Multi-select window with checkboxes and scrolling.
 * Search box for filtering by module or test name.
 * "Apply" button to run selected tests or modules.
-* "Reset" button to clear selection, returnig to implied default of "Select all".
+* "Reset" button to clear selection, returning to implied default of "Select all".

 ## Accessibility